rrcobb/crafting-interpreters/README.md

 ## Status

-jlox-java: Finished!
+- jlox-java: Finished!
 Didn't do every challenge, but jlox-java works!
-jlox-rust: Finished Chapter 8, starting chapter 9
+- jlox-rust: Finished Chapter 8, starting chapter 9
-clox-c: Finished chapters 13 and 14, haven't completed the ch 14 challenges
+- clox-c: finished chapter 22 on locals, haven't completed all the challenges
-clox-rust: unstarted. not 100% clear that transliteration will be smooth, but we'll give it a go.
+- clox-rust: unstarted. not 100% clear that transliteration will be smooth, but we'll give it a go.
 Helpfully, rustc is cleverer than clang about modules, so we don't have as much #include dance (though, we'll still have some macros to write!)

 ## Challenges